DragonMinded/libdragon/README.md

    against a newer libdragon version.
 We feel this is important because otherwise we would fragment the homebrew ecosystem too much, and we would leave a trail of libdragon-based applications that can't be compiled anymore.
- * The **unstable** version is the one in the `unstable` branch.
+ * The **preview** version is the one in the `preview` branch.
 This is where most development happens first.
 In fact, features are developed, evolved and battle-tested here, before the APIs are stabilized and they are finally merged on the trunk.
-Applications that use the unstable branch need to be aware that the APIs can break at any time (though we try to avoid *gratuitous* breakage).
+Applications that use the preview branch need to be aware that the APIs can break at any time (though we try to avoid *gratuitous* breakage).

 ## Upgrading libdragon